Code-Institute-Submissions/ci-milestone01-ucfd-1/README.md

 I was tasked with building a static website with at least 3 pages.
 My vision for my first milestone project has always been a personal portfolio website designed to present me in the best light and get me hired.
 I know that I will have to write one eventually, so this milestone project presents a good opportunity to build the initial version now.

+## USER STORIES
+- As a recruiter, I want to be able to see information about Jakub's skillset so that I can see if he's a good candidate for a job role.

+- As a recruiter, I want to be able to get in contact with Jakub so that I can find out if he is interested/available for a project.

+- As a recruiter, I want to see Jakub’s GITHUB portfolio.

 ## DESIGN
 ### Wireframe
 I used [Adobe XD](https://www.adobe.com/ie/products/xd.html) to create my initial design.
+You can view it here [Wireframe](https://github.com/jakubdonovan/ci-milestone01-ucfd/blob/master/wireframe/wireframe.gif)

 Much of my initial design turned out to be quite impractical without the implementation of many javascript elements, which my project would most likely not have received any extra marks for, so I chose to go with a more minimalistic neumorphic look instead.

 ### Colour Scheme
 - `$tungsten: #171515`